etomuc/CPC-AY-3-8910-to-8912-adapter/README.md

 ## AY-3-8910 vs AY-3-8910A

-The AY soundchips with the suffix A in their model number slightly differ from their counterparts without the A suffix: The AY-3-8912 as used in the CPC does have internal pull-up resistors on its datalines, the counterparts with the A suffix are lacking this internal pull-up.
-To use the -A variants in the CPC it's required to add pull-up resistors to the data lines.
+The AY soundchips with the suffix A in their model number slightly differ from their counterparts without the A suffix: The AY-3-8912 as used in the CPC does have internal pull-up resistors on its I/O pins, the counterparts with the A suffix are lacking this internal pull-up.
+To use the -A variants in the CPC it's required to add pull-up resistors to the I/O pins.

 ## License